 As you may know, macronutrients are nutrients needed by the body in large quantities.
 These substances provide calories or energy and are needed to perform bodily functions and survive.
 They are grouped as carbohydrates (carbs), proteins and fats.
 Calories from fat are more dense that those from carbs or proteins.
 This is the case since 1 gram of fat equals 9 calories, whereas 1 gram of protein or carb equal 4 calories.

-This calorie density has propagated the belief that fat makes you fat and that fat is not good for you.
+This calorie density has propagated the belief that it makes you fat and that is not good for you.
 But the reality is that not all calories are created equal.
 The quality of the calories, not necessarily the quantity, is what matters most.
 The food you eat impacts your bodily functions (mood, energy, metabolism, hormonal, digestive, circulatory, and immune system, etc.) in diverse forms.
 In other words, 300 calories from a cake are totally different than 300 calories from an avocado; they produce a different set of physiological reactions and affect metabolism and body composition differently.

 FAT and FAT LOSS

 The macronutrient source does also affect metabolism and appetite differently.
 Fat as taboo as it is, it has tremendous benefits for the body.
 Not only that, it can positively affect the way you look.
-Fat consumption can help you to burn more calories and feel less hungry.
+Consumption can help you to burn more calories and feel less hungry.

-- A study by the National Institutes of Health found that while consuming the same amount of calories, those consuming more fat instead of carbs, burned 100 more calories per day.
+- A study by the National Institutes of Health found that while consuming the same amount of calories, those consuming more of it instead of carbs, burned 100 more calories per day.
 This loss equates to 10 pounds a year, just from the caloric source.
-It was also reported that hunger and craving centers in the brain are shut off with higher fat consumption.
+It was also reported that hunger and craving centers in the brain are shut off with higher consumption.

-- Research published in the Journal of the American Medical Association reported that a high-fat low-carbohydrate diet had more successful results associated to fat loss and weight-loss maintenance over time.
+- Research published in the Journal of the American Medical Association reported that a high-fat low-carbohydrate diet had more successful results associated to loss and weight-loss maintenance over time.

 - Another study published in Science Daily concluded that those eating high-fat diets experienced faster metabolisms compared to those on low-fat, high-carb diets.